Tiger has shown he's a threat again, say experts

 But those predictions may have been premature as Woods has shown no ill effects in his latest comeback from the back problems that plagued him for years.

-”Certainly there’s hurdles to overcome, but the sharpness of his golf swing and his game look very, very good,“ said Duval. ”You can see that as much as anything I think it was some competitive rust he was fighting.
+“Certainly there’s hurdles to overcome, but the sharpness of his golf swing and his game look very, very good,” said Duval.“You can see that as much as anything I think it was some competitive rust he was fighting.

 “I don’t think he’s all the way there and all the way back.
 He’s certainly getting awful close awful quickly.”

-Woods has said he needs more “tournament reps” to be ready for the Masters but eligibility issues will limit the number of events he can play between now and April.
+Woods has said he needs more“tournament reps” to be ready for the Masters but eligibility issues will limit the number of events he can play between now and April.

 Chamblee said impressive outings would offer a timely pre-Masters boost for the former champion but added that he saw everything he needed to see from Woods at the Honda Classic to know he could be a contender at Augusta National.

 “One or two tournaments I think would be just enough for him.
-And I think he needs to contend again and get into the hunt,” said Chamblee.
-“But it will surprise nobody if he’s very close to the lead all through that tournament, the Masters.”
+And I think he needs to contend again and get into the hunt,” said Chamblee.“But it will surprise nobody if he’s very close to the lead all through that tournament, the Masters.”

 Reporting by Frank Pingue in Toronto; Editing by Ken Ferris